12:00 a.m. – 1:00 a.m.: Plot

-Senator David Palmer is preparing for a 7 AM speech when he gets a call from a journalist named Maureen Kingsley.
-His wife, Sherry, overhears him lose his temper with the journalist.
-When Sherry asks what the journalist said, David halfheartedly assuages her and walks out onto his hotel balcony to look over the city.
+Senator David Palmer is preparing for a 7 AM victory speech when he gets a call from a journalist named Maureen Kingsley.
+His wife, Sherry, overhears him lose his temper and mention an "allegation".
+When Sherry asks what the journalist said, David halfheartedly assuages her and walks out onto his hotel balcony alone to look out over the city.

-In a 747 flying towards Los Angeles, a photographer, Martin Belkin, has sex with a lustful woman named Mandy in the bathroom of the airplane.
-After the two finish, Martin ignores her and returns to his seat.
-Martin is scheduled to photograph Palmer at the 7 AM breakfast speech.
-When he returns to his seat, Martin realizes that his wallet is missing.
-Mandy has stolen it.
-Mandy drugs the main flight attendant and retrieves a bomb hidden in the plane.
-She puts on a parachute and jumpsuit hidden in her luggage, and blows open the plane door.
-She parachutes out.
+In a 747 flying towards Los Angeles, photographer Martin Belkin has sex with a lustful woman named Mandy in the bathroom of the airplane.
+After they finish, Martin ignores her and returns to his seat, having already told Mandy that he is set to photograph Palmer at his speech.
+Briefly falling asleep, Martin finds his wallet missing; Mandy has stolen it.

+Removing an ID card for the event with Martin's picture on it from the wallet, Mandy subdues the flight attendant, removes a hidden bomb which she then rigs to explode, and puts on a flight suit and parachute concealed in her luggage.
+She parachutes out after blowing a rear door open.
 Seconds later, her bomb explodes, killing everyone on the plane.
 (A shot of the 747 exploding in mid-air was edited out of the episode, in light of the September 11 attacks which had occurred just two months before.)

+Back at the CTU, Jack blackmails CTU Regional Director George Mason with evidence of embezzlement from seized terrorist assets to obtain the name of Mason's source for the tip about Palmer's assassination.
+He is about to leave to find Kim when the plane explosion is reported; reluctantly, he stays behind and orders a new investigation into the bombing.
+Teri and Alan unknowingly pass by the van carrying Kim and Janet as they continue their search.